Ashley0909/TAS/README.md

 ---

-## 🔧 Prerequisite: Fine-tune before unlearning
+## 🔧 Prerequisite: Fine-tune and unlearning before attack

 Unlearning assumes you start from a **task-adapted checkpoint**.
 In other words, you should **fine-tune your base LLM on the target dataset first**, and then run the unlearning pipeline on that fine-tuned model.